histogrammar/histogrammar-docs/specification/index.md

 Label.ing(pairs)
 ```

-  * `pairs` (list of string, present-tense aggregator pairs) is the collection of aggregators to fill.
+  * `pairs` (map of string, present-tense aggregator pairs) is the collection of aggregators to fill.
-  * `pairsMap` (map of the above, probably a hashmap) is intended for fast look-ups.
   * `entries` (mutable double) is the number of entries, initially 0.0.

 ### Labeled constructor and required members